MatthewSteen/MS-AREN-6960-Masters-Report/report/masters_report.md

 ## 2.4 Optimization Process

 The optimization process focused on each technology individually rather than attempt a large scale inter-optimization across all technologies each with a separate intra-optimization problem of measure-specific variables.
 Each technology was optimized separately by changing one or more of the measure's inputs to minimize the model's annual energy cost.
+Finally, the optimized measures were added to the baseline to determine the combined effects of all measures.

 Energy cost was chosen as a reasonable metric for determining the grid-interactive benefits of a technology because it can include the effects of both energy efficiency and demand without the need for time consuming processing of hourly or sub-hourly model outputs, e.g. to determine peak demand reduction.
 This approach assumes that the utility company structures its tariffs to minimize the burden on its resources.
 For this analysis, the local electricity and natural gas tariffs from Xcel Energy in Denver, Colorado were used.
 The electricity tariff includes seasonal consumption charges for summer and winter with time-of-use demand charges that are the same throughout the year.
 The natural gas tariff includes annual charges for consumption and demand.
-Tables 2.x through 2.x summarize the utility tariffs.
+Tables 2.11 through 2.13 summarize the utility tariffs.

 __Table 2.11 Electric Tariff Seasonal Time-of-Use Summary__